davefowler/thingsilearned/content/things/moviemarch.markdown

 category: thought
 ---

-I really hate that I really like movies and television.
-I try to keep it out of my life but have a tough time of not spending a few hours a day watching a movie or show.
-It tends to be something I do when I'm too tired to think or do anything else, which happens to also be when I lack the most self control.
-At that point I should just go to bed but instead I waste time infront of the screen and find little enjoyment from it.

-I've read a lot on the methods of [habit changing][habit], and though unconventional, the most successful efforts I've made in the past have involved cold turkey, a month of prioritized focus and a catchy/memorable title.

-So I've decided to have a *Movieless March*, where I watch no movies or TV shows of any kind for at least 31 days.
-With the spare time tonight already, I started a book I've been meaning to get to and came across this fantastic excerpt from a book serendipitously titled ["The Moviegoer"][moviegoer]:
+For the month of March I've decided to watch no movies or TV shows.
+I really feel the time I spend watching is wasted, but I needed a dramatic goal to kick the habit.

+I've titled it *Movieless March* and with the re-claimed time tonight already, I've finished a great deal of work and started a [book that I have been meaning to get to][book].
+Serendipitously, the first excerpt of the book is from another titled ["The Moviegoer"][moviegoer].
+It is just a fantastic piece for so many reasons that I wanted to share it here:

-> # The Moviegoer
+> ## The Moviegoer
 > By Walker Percy
 >
 > What is the nature of the search? you ask.